rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "Convenient Development Experience" "apollo-development-experience" %}}

 Using Apollo for JavaScript applications is becoming easier every day.
 The community is pushing out tools for implementation.
 There are development tools available as browser extensions, third-party tools to perform GraphQL operations such as GraphiQL, and libraries to simplify developing Apollo applications.
 For instance, the Apollo Boost library provides an almost zero-configuration Apollo Client setup to get started with GraphQL for client-side applications.
-Apollo takes away all the boilerplate implementation that comes with GraphQL reference implementation in JavaScript.
+Apollo takes away all the boilerplate implementation that comes with the GraphQL reference implementation in JavaScript.

 {{% chapter_header "Apollo Disadvantages" "apollo-disadvantages" %}}